borgr/post/index.md

 <!-- # Ways to sieve through new papers and look for related ones -->

-Some of us were happy in our safe place, wrapped in our research for years.
-Then suddenly, we need to unpack and look for adventures.
-But how?
-Why wasn't _that_ taught on the course?
+Found yourself comfortably cocooned in research, only to realize it's time to venture into the great unknown of postdoc life?
+Thinking, why didn't they teach us this stuff?
-This guide covers all of [my](https://ktilana.wixsite.com/leshem-choshen) findings before eventually going for my post in Natural Language Processing and Machine Learning (Computer Science).
-Why do I matter in all that? because postdocs are very individual and fields and countries may alter some of the suggestions.
+Been there, done that.
+This guide covers all of [my](https://ktilana.wixsite.com/leshem-choshen) meta-findings.
+I should mention my expertise: NLP and Machine Learning (Computer Science), and Why do I mention it? because postdocs are very individual and fields and origin countries (Israel) may alter some of the suggestions.

-You must be thinking there are so many better guides out there, I hope you are right. can you share them or add here the best tips you found?
-Let's make it great for us all.
+Now, you're probably thinking, "There must be better guides out there."
+I hope you are right, share them or add here the best tips you found!
+Let's make it epic, for us all.

 ## Who to Talk to (Do Your Research)
-First, before looking for a post, get more information to prevent making errors.
+Before you dive into the hunt, get more information, from guides like this, sure, but also discuss it with your peers:
-- Consider your future career, this decision would likely affect your few next years -- talk to **someone doing it**
+- Consider your future career -- talk to **someone doing it**
 - You would want a position -- talk to someone who **just got the position** Ask them what were they asked about, what were people interested impressed etc.
 - Also ask the ones deciding on such positions, those are usually **senior researchers**
-- Some people will be very friendly but noncomittal.
-It is fluid and complex and outcomes are hard to predict, true, but ask someone else until it is helpful.
+- Some people will be very friendly but noncommittal.
+Posts are fluid and complex and outcomes are hard to predict.
+True, but there are patterns in this chaos.
+Ask someone else.
 Remember, you are no longer one of the thousands doing a BA, they are not flooded with requests for help and most decent people would gladly give you a hand.
 Moreover, it might even be an opportunity for you to get known, to tell them of your plans so they will have you in mind.
 Last, we are still irrational machines, asking for help, paradoxically, makes you closer and might help when you ask for help next time, and you might need their help applying when you get back.

-How do I know I am ready for doing and not only researching?
-When you feel the advice you get generally repeat once you've heard.
-Time to embrace the partial information and look for a post.
+How do I know I am done with information gathering?
+When you feel the advice you start repeating themselves, it's time to embrace the partial information and look for a post.
 But before we send you to [send emails](#writing-emails), here are our tips to reach this enlightened point fast.

 ## What to Look for
 It boils down to 3 questions:
 What allows the **best research** during my post?